trueheart78/global-pandemic-goofs/README.md

-# Global Pandemic Goofs
+# Global Pandemic Goofs :microbe:

-Goofs in regards to what to call the Global Pandemic, because we are all a little crazy here.
+Goofs in regards to what to call the Global Pandemic, because we're all a little crazy here.

-![taylor.gif][taylor crazy]
+![crazy - blank space - taylor swift][crazy taylor]

 ## Running the Server